 Possible testing following arrival:

-COMPASS - Students will complete this testing after they arrive to determine proficiency in reading, writing, and math.
+ACCUPLACER - Students will complete this testing after they arrive to determine proficiency in reading, writing, and math.
 This assessment is used for academic placement as needed.

 Computer Literacy Assessment - Students will complete this testing in windows and keyboarding for select programs as needed.